BrigtHaavardstun/ExplainableAI/README.md

 This projects holds software used to generate teaching sets for the paper "XAI with Machine Teaching when Humans Are (Not) Informed about the Irrelevant Features" by Brigt Arve Toppe H åvardstun, Cèsar Ferri, Jose Hernández-Orallo, Pekka Parviainen, and Jan Arne Telle.
 The paper can be found at [http://www.ii.uib.no/~telle/bib/HFHPT.pdf](http://www.ii.uib.no/~telle/bib/HFHPT.pdf).

+Supported by the Norwegian Research Council, project Machine Teaching for XAI.

 # A tutorial

  If you follow each step you can choose an boolean function, generate new random training data, train a new Convolutional Neural Network and find the optimal* teaching set for this CNN.